|

 John Ben SNOW

 Joined in 1910 from the USA.
-"Surefire" headed the buying office for 25 years.
-Famous for spectacular store openings and for visiting stores and suppliers in his Rolls-Royce.
+"Surefire" headed Buying for 25 years.
+Famous for spectacular store openings and for driving everywhere in his Rolls-Royce.

 Detailed Biography